 The Retaining Shacks commitment applies to shacks located on Crown land or in national parks that are on life-tenure or fixed-term tenure leases for ‘holiday accommodation purposes’ where there is no existing arrangement for the long-term tenure for those sites.

-It does not apply to shack sites that have previously been granted a freeholding deed from a previous assessment or freehold title and that may have requirements arising under a Land Management Agreement.
+It does not apply to shack sites that have already been granted a freeholding deed from a previous assessment or freehold title and may have requirements arising under a Land Management Agreement.

 It does not apply retrospectively to leases that have been terminated or shacks that have already been demolished.